 Pathways to functional decline are being explored through the NIA funded Claude Pepper Older Americans Independence Center, and includes studies of the contributions of age related physiologic change, in particular changes in inflammatory parameters, comorbid diseases and conditions, environment, genetics, and the interactionas among them.
 Data are derived from several current studies as well as previously collected data sets from the Established Populations for Epidemiologic Studies of the Elderly (EPESE), National Long Term Care Survey, and the Chinese Longevity Study (with Dr. Zeng Yi).
 Previous work has demonstrated the important contributions of age related inflammation and coagulation activation to functional status.
 He is Co-PI of the Pepper Center Physical Performance Across the LifeSpan (PALS) study, which is a longitudinal cohort study of community dwelling adults from age 30-90+and includes functional measures and biomarkers on inflammation and metabolism.

 Education and Training

-- M.D., State University of New York at Brooklyn, 1965
+- M.D., State University of New York, Brooklyn, 1965

 - Neuro-inflammation in Postoperative Cognitive Dysfunction: CSF and fMRI Studies